Immigration Health Surcharge: caseworker guidance (accessible)

 This page tells caseworkers about using exchange rates to calculate the IHS.

 Where an application is submitted from outside the UK, the exchange rate will be calculated based on the date the IHS is paid.
-Any top-up payments or refunds must also be calculated based on the date the initial IHS payment is made.
+Any top-up payments or refunds must also be calculated based on the date the initial IHS payment was made.
 There is an exchange rate tool integrated into the IHS portal which uses live exchange rates to calculate the IHS liability.
 The portal will calculate the IHS liability based on the live exchange rates on the date the IHS is paid, you do not need to calculate the exchange rate manually.

 When calculating a top-up payment for an entry clearance application, the IHS portal will calculate the top-up using the exchange rate in place when the IHS was initially paid.
 You do not need to calculate the exchange rate manually.